discerning/papercuts/README.rst

 All of our schema is located in `public/js/schema/ <public/js/schema/>`_.
 Below, we describe some of the schema definitions in plaintext.
 Please refer to the specific documents if you are still confused.

 If you wish to check that your JSON output conforms to our schema, try the online `JSON Schema Lint <http://jsonschemalint.com/draft4/#>`_ website which is a fantastic resource.
+Many thanks to the JSON Schema `Reference <http://spacetelescope.github.io/understanding-json-schema/>`_ which provided a lot of guidelines for defining our schema in a simple fashion.

 Analysis Cutflow
 ~~~~~~~~~~~~~~~~